Skip to main content

 NameCardinalityTypeDescription

 _outputFormat0..1stringThe format for exported files.
-Accepts application/fhir+ndjson, application/ndjson, or ndjson.
+Accepts application/fhir+ndjson, application/ndjson, ndjson, application/vnd.apache.parquet, or parquet.
 Defaults to application/fhir+ndjson.
+See Output formats.

 _since0..1instantOnly include resources where meta.lastUpdated is after this time.